Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Numerical results

 \subsubsection{Forward model and weight vector specifics}

 The starting point for our forward model is the OCO-2 surrogate model developed by Hobbs et al \cite{hobbs2017}.
 The surrogate model is a computationally efficient approximation to the OCO-2 Full Physics forward model \cite{atbd2019}.
 Similar to the full model, it involves a nonlinear mapping from the state vector $\bm{x}$ to the radiances~$\bm{y}$, but is much faster to evaluate.
 The surrogate model also makes certain simplifications to the full OCO-2 state vector.
-To be able to study the fundamental statistical issues without additional complications, we make a further approximation by linearizing the surrogate model as described in Section~\ref{sec:mathematical_model}.
-This leads to the linear model in Equation~\eqref{eq:linear_forward_model}.
+As described in Section~\ref{sec:mathematical_model}, we make a further approximation by linearizing the surrogate model, which leads to the linear model in Equation~\eqref{eq:linear_forward_model}.
 The linearization is done around the generative process mean $\bm{\mu}_{\bm{x}}$; see Section~\ref{subsec:numerical_data}.